The chemicals in tobacco smoke harm your heart and blood vessels in many ways. For example, they:

 Smoking is a major risk factor for heart disease.
 When combined with other risk factors—such as unhealthy blood cholesterol levels, high blood pressure, and overweight or obesity—smoking further raises the risk of heart disease.

-Peripheral arterial disease (P.A.D.) is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
+Peripheral artery disease (P.A.D.) is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
 Smoking is a major risk factor for P.A.D.
-Your risk of P.A.D. increases by four if you smoke or have a history of smoking.

 P.A.D. usually affects the arteries that carry blood to your legs.
 Blocked blood flow in the leg arteries can cause cramping, pain, weakness, and numbness in your hips, thighs, and calf muscles.